buggins/dlangide/README.md

 * Shows tree with project source files
 * Can open source files from project or file system in multi-tab editor
 * D language source code syntax highlight (basic)

-Coming soon:

-* Build project with DUB
+* Build and run project with DUB

+TODO:

+* Improve look and feel
+* Debugger support

 Build and run with DUB: